Ameleas/AWS-IoT-Core/README.md

 Scalability
 You can easily add and delete devices to fit you needs.
 If you want to go beyond hobbyist level AWS supports JITP (just-in-time provisioning) as well as JITR (just-in-time registartion).

+Follow this link: "https://github.com/Ameleas/amplify-vite-react-template.git" to see the second part on this project where I used AWS Amplify to create a frontend webpage.